PaulKinlan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

-I wrote this simple script that reads from STDIN, loads the entire file and then looks for a custom comment and then uses a simple regex and a replacement function.
+I wrote this simple script that reads from STDIN, loads the entire file and then looks for a custom comment and then uses a simple regex and a replacement function before finally priting the entire output back to STDOUT.

 It includes `clean-css` which seemed like it would do the trick.

 ```
 const CleanCSS = require('clean-css');